tmollov/To-Do-List-with-GUI/README.md

 It will add your task to the list(both on app and to the database file)

 You can clear all tasks by pressing "Clear Tasks"
-NOTE: It will erease bot list on app and database file
+NOTE: It will erease both list on app and database file